rach7777/monax-may/_includes/home-content/home-block2-participatoryarch.md

 ### Participatory Software Architecture

+Most modern interactive applications require organizations and developers to provide server costs to secure, manage, and maintain the entire data for the application.
+The costs for these servers are usually offset by hoarding users' habits, tastes, and relationship data and repackaging that information for advertisers.

+Applications built using participatory architecture are different.
+Participatory architecture allows an applications' users to participate in the securing, managing, and maintenance of the applications' data.

-Eris Industries designs and builds software utilising enterprise-grade cryptography which allows developers to create applications that leverage all of the utility of the modern internet, but without servers.
+Eris Industries designs and builds a modular framework which makes it easy for developers to embrace participatory architecture.
+These applications, sometimes called Decentralized Applications, Distributed Applications, or just DAPPs allow developers to leverage all of the utility of the modern internet, but with minimal server costs.

-Eris' open-source platform is easy to set up, easy to parameterise, and fully functional for immediate use by developers.
+Eris' open-source framework is easy to set up, easy to parameterise, and fully functional for immediate use by developers.
 Best of all, it's completely free to use.

-The Eris Stack consists of:

-**Thelonious**, the world’s first smart contract-controlled blockchain protocol, and

-**the DeCerver**, the world’s first decentralised application server.

-Using **blockchain** [LINK TO GLOSSARY] technology similar to that of the Bitcoin protocol and its many imitators, and a system of **smart contracts** [LINK TO GLOSSARY] based on the ethereum design, the Eris Industries stack allows developers to build and deploy web applications, written in javascript, that utilize a full suite of public peer-2-peer protocols and can be safely, securely, and reliably deployed on the public internet.

-Such applications are known as 'distributed applications,' or **Dapps** [LINK TO GLOSSARY].
-1234
+Applications built on top of the Eris framework have access to a number of underlying decentralized or peer-to-peer protocols, all of which have been harmonized in an interactive layer that can be accessed via javascript.